-The applicant provided a PUD Conceptual Plan (PUD Plan, see Attachment B), currently titled Coventry, identifying a residential PUD to consist of 300 detached single-family dwelling units (291 units illustrated), that represents 83% of the potential dwelling units available under the site's requested Medium Residential land use designation for a resulting density of 3.31 DU/AC.
-The PUD materials do not directly indicate that family/guest cottage/apartments are expected or permitted except the permissible uses references those accessory uses as allowed in the R-1 zoning classification will also be allowed in the PUD.
+The applicant provided a PUD Conceptual Plan (PUD Plan, see Attachment B), currently titled Coventry Square, identifying a residential PUD to consist of 175 detached single-family dwelling units (165 units illustrated), that represents 80% of the potential dwelling units available under the site's requested Medium Residential land use designation for a resulting density of 3.18 DU/AC.
+The PUD materials do directly not indicate that family/guest cottage/apartments are expected or permitted except the permissible uses references those accessory uses as allowed in the R-1 zoning classification.
 Figures 7 and 8 following are portions of the submitted PUD Plan illustrating the conceptual layout and primary development standards.
-The PUD development standards propose minimum 50- and 60-foot wide lots, with the wider lots along the south part of the site's west boundary adjoining an on-site wetland area identified by the concept plan.
-A series of four larger 1-acre parcels to be enabled for General Agriculture (A-1) uses is proposed along the site's south boundary along SE 73rd Avenue; however, aside from a reference to the tracts being at least 1-acre in size, no other standards are proposed, which is a concern to staff as the then applicable standards would be the 60-foot wide lot standards.
-The project will have two individual access point - one to SE 73rd Avenue and one indirectly to SE Hwy 42 via the St. Mark Church's full access connection to SE Hwy 42.
-The St. Mark Church representative has submitted a letter of support referencing the current efforts to formalize the cross connection between the St. Mark Church and the PUD.
+The PUD development standards propose minimum 50-and 60-foot wide lots, with the wider longs along the north/northeast and south boundaries of the site.
 A series of architectural images reflect 1- and 2-story residences.
 Buffers will be provided along all boundaries, along with a series of undefined buffers spaces, and stormwater drainage areas.
-A series of amenity locations will also be provided Finally, the PUD proposes specialty neighborhood entry/monument signs (see Attachment B, page 13).
+A series of amenity locations will also be provided across the site.
+Finally, the PUD proposes specialty neighborhood entry/monument signs (see Attachment B, page 5).